xpmatteo/videoworld/README.md

 How to run in the IDE:

-  * Execute in debug mode the main in class com.thoughtworks.videorental.main.VideoWorldMain
+  * Execute in debug mode class com.thoughtworks.videorental.main.VideoWorldMain
   * Open the browser at http://localhost:8080

 How to run from the command line